HimesGroup/BMIN503_Final_Project/README.md

-#Table of contents
-The .rmd for the final project is:
-There are 4 .csv files with the raw data used for my project - MMRF Compass is not publically available and was provided to me by my mentors who participate in the trial/consortium
-The final .html is not as up to date as the .rmd

 # BMIN503/EPID600 Final Project

+#Table of contents:
+1. The .rmd for the final project is: BMIN5030_Final_Razzo and it is the .rmd file that is still in the process of being updated
+1. There are 4 .csv files with the raw data used for my project, those are modified as needed within the project .rmd
+1. The final .html is being intermittently updated but is still incomplete

 This repository contains templates for your final written report and GitHub repository.
 Follow the instructions below to clone this repository, and then turn in your final project's code via a pull request to this repository.